Skip to content

 SCA accreditation is the first question to ask.
 The Specialty Coffee Association runs a globally recognised Coffee Skills Programme with three tracks: Barista Skills, Brewing, and Sensory.
 Each has Foundation, Intermediate, and Professional levels.
 If you need a credential for employment or career progression, SCA is the standard.

 Home hobbyist vs professional track.
 If you want to make better coffee at home, you do not need SCA certification.
-A half-day home barista course from any competent provider will teach you more in three hours than six months of trial and error.
+A half-day home barista course from any competent roaster will teach you more in three hours than six months of trial and error.
 SCA matters when you need a qualification that employers or industry bodies recognise.

 Group size matters.
 A class of 12 sharing two espresso machines means you spend most of the session watching.
-Look for providers that cap at six to eight students per session, or better, guarantee individual machine time.
+Look for roasters that cap at six to eight students per session, or better, guarantee individual machine time.
 Prufrock, Coaltown, and Bewiched stand out here.

 What is included.
-Some providers include coffee bags, lunch, certificates, and post-course discounts.
+Some roasters include coffee bags, lunch, certificates, and post-course discounts.
 Others charge the session fee and nothing more.
 Factor these into your value comparison.
 SCA certification fees (approximately £50-80 per level) are sometimes included in the course price and sometimes charged separately.
 Check before booking.

 Price ranges by level.
-As a guide from the 12 providers we assessed: casual workshops start from £35 to £95, full-day home barista courses from £95 to £150, SCA Foundation from £260 to £300, SCA Intermediate from £495 to £640, SCA Professional from £715 to £960 (prices as of April 2026).
+As a guide from the 12 roasters we assessed: casual workshops start from £35 to £95, full-day home barista courses from £95 to £150, SCA Foundation from £260 to £300, SCA Intermediate from £495 to £640, SCA Professional from £715 to £960 (prices as of April 2026).

 SCA Certification Explained